 House-training will not be easy.
 You need to be patient with your puppy.
 How do you handle the mistakes?
 First, when you find the little dog messing up anywhere else apart from their outdoor bathroom area, make a startling noise but ensure that you do not scare your pup.

 Secondly, do not punish your puppy.
-This could end up derailing the house training.
-Lastly, make sure that you have cleaned the spot it has soiled effectively, since puppies like to soil in a place they have used before.
+Punishing could end up derailing the house training.
+Lastly, make sure that you have cleaned (really well) the spot it has soiled since puppies like to soil in a place they have used before.

-You do not have to start out with a trained dog.
+You do not have to start with a trained dog.
 Instead, you can adopt a puppy and potty train it.
-Check out the online dog trainer for best tips and tricks on how to potty train your puppy.
+Check out the online dog trainer for the best tips and tricks on how to potty-train your puppy.
 Here you will find all the information you need to house train your puppy.

 There are videos and eBooks which you can use to help with your DIY house training.
 The website has resource materials, which makes puppy training more of a fun activity than a nightmare.